BYLAWS OF THE ADELANTE PROGRESSIVE CAUCUS

 ARTICLE IV: LEADERSHIP STRUCTURE

-The Executive Committee of the Adelante Caucus are the Chair, Vice-Chair, and a Chair from each State Congressional District, Secretary, Treasurer and two At-Large Officers.
+The Executive Committee of the Adelante Caucus includes the Chair, Vice-Chair, and a Chair from each State Congressional District, Secretary, Treasurer and two At-Large Officers, all of whom will be elected by the membership at large.

 Section B: Terms and Term Limits